-- Manage his/her own time effectively; - 2.
-Demonstrate appropriate professional conduct within a range of learning environments; - Communicate effectively (including informal debate); - Prepare written documents and present them in a professional manner; - 5.
-Undertake written work to formal deadlines; and - 6.
-Make effective and efficient use of electronic research resources.
+- Manage his/her own time effectively - Demonstrate appropriate professional conduct within a range of learning environments; - 3.
+Communicate effectively (including informal debate) - Prepare written documents and present them in a professional manner; and - 5.
+Undertake written work to formal deadlines; and - Make effective and efficient use of electronic research resources.

-7. Communicate effectively (including the formal presentation of research before an audience).
+Communicate effectively (including the formal presentation of research before an audience);

-8. Engage in the independent organisation and management of research, data collection, analysis and writing; and
+- 8. Engage in the independent organisation and management of research materials and information, and - Communicate effectively (including the formal presentation of research before an audience).